karimbenbourenane/docker-workshop/README.md

-# What's all this fuzz about Docker?
+# What's all this fuss about Docker?

-> These are the notes or the Docker Workshop I have given at DjangoCon Budapest 2016.
-Please note that those are still a bit rough, but I'll try to polish them over the next few days..
-Follow me at [@AskChive](https://twitter.com/AskChive) to be notified of updates :)
+> These are the notes or the Docker Workshop at EuroPython 2016 in Bilboa, Spain.

 ## Running commands